vic/apollo-phoenix-websocket/README.md

 Using the [Apollo Client], queries and mutations resolve to promises, and watchQueries and subscriptions resolve to observables.

-See the Apollo client [documentation][Apollo Client] for more info on how to invoke your gql backend.
+See the Apollo client [documentation][Apollo Client] for more info on how to invoke your GQL backend.

-For those wondering why to use Apollo instead of directly executing your GQL queries via a simple websocket, Apollo has an internal store that let's you optimize the queries and only ask for what it needs, much like Facebook's Relay does.

 ## Installation